St Levan

 OS grid ref:- SW 3822

-Known in Cornish as Sen Selevan, the pleasant village of St. Levan, lies to the east of Sennen Cove and around seven miles from Penzance
+Known in Cornish as Sen Selevan, the small, pleasant village of St. Levan, lies to the east of Sennen Cove and around seven miles from Penzance

-In the past the village derived its income from shell fishing,.
-The granite Parish Church of St. Selevan is home to the St Levan’s Stone, which lies at the south side of the church near to the porch.
+The granite Parish Church of St. Levan is home to the St Levan's Stone, which lies at the south side of the church near to the porch.
 Legend records the stone was used by the saint as a seat.
 He is said to have broken it in two with his staff, he prayed over the rock while uttering the following prophecy:-

 "When with panniers astrideA pack horse can ride